kevinbazira/algori-360-image/readme.txt

 3. Click on the 'Activate' button to use your new plugin right away.
 4. Go to http://www.kevinbazira.com/blog/article/how-to-add-360-degree-panorama-images-and-videos-to-your-wordpress-website-using-algori-360-image-and-video-gutenberg-plugins for a guide on how to add and customize 360° images to your WordPress site.
 5. Done :)
+6. PS: Remember to click the **Enable auto-updates** link for this plugin so that you don't miss cool new features as they come in.

 == How to use ==